The role of $U(1)_A$ symmetry breaking in the QCD corrections to the pion mass difference: Introduction

 \section{Introduction}

-Symmetries of QCD play an important role in determining its low energy properties.
-In particular, the spontaneous breaking of the approximate chiral symmetry from $SU(3)_L\times SU(3)_R$ to $SU(3)_V$ determines the low energy spectrum of the theory and the interaction between the low energy modes.
-This is formalized in the low energy effective field theory (EFT) well known as chiral perturbation theory ($\chi$PT) that describes the dynamics of the low energy modes of QCD~\cite{Gasser:1984gg}.
+Symmetries of QCD play an important role in determining its low-energy properties.
+In particular, the spontaneous breaking of the approximate chiral symmetry from $SU(3)_L\times SU(3)_R$ to $SU(3)_V$ determines the low-energy spectrum of the theory and the interaction between the low-energy modes.
+This is formalized in the low-energy effective field theory (EFT) well known as chiral perturbation theory ($\chi$PT) which describes the dynamics of the low-energy modes of QCD~\cite{Gasser:1984gg}.

 An interesting role is played by the $U(1)_A$ transformations: equal chiral transformations of the $u$, $d$, and $s$ quarks.
-This approximate classical symmetry is broken~\cite{Adler:1969gk,Adler:1969er,Bell:1969ts} via instanton effects~\cite{tHooft:1986ooh} and this leads to important effects like the mass splitting between the $\eta$ and $\eta'$ mesons.
+This approximate classical symmetry is broken~\cite{Adler:1969gk,Adler:1969er,Bell:1969ts} by quantum mechanical effects and thus is an anomalous symmetry.
+It leads to important effects like $\eta-\eta'$ mass splitting also known as the $U(1)$ problem of QCD.
+There are two major ways of dealing with it.
+One solution is obtained using instantons~\cite{tHooft:1976rip,tHooft:1986ooh}.
+The other is a topology-based solution obtained using a large $N_c$ limit without using the instantons~\cite{Witten:1979vv,Veneziano:1979ec,DiVecchia:1980yfw}.
+In effective models, one usually breaks this $U(1)_A$ using the `t Hooft determinant term~\cite{tHooft:1986ooh,Schafer:1996wv}.

-Similar analyses follow for the simpler case of two flavour QCD (considering only the very light $u$ and $d$ quarks). $SU(2)_L\times SU(2)_R$ symmetry breaks to $SU(2)_V$ spontaneously and the low energy theory is a chiral EFT of $\pi$'s~\cite{Gasser:1983yg}.
+On the other hand, for the two flavour QCD (considering only the very light $u$ and $d$ quarks), $SU(2)_L\times SU(2)_R$ symmetry breaks to $SU(2)_V$ spontaneously and the low-energy theory is a chiral EFT of $\pi$'s~\cite{Gasser:1983yg}.
+Effective models of QCD, for example the Nambu Jona-Lasinio (NJL)~\cite{Nambu:1961tp,Nambu:1961fr} also capture aspects of QCD, in particular its symmetries.
+In such models, $\pi$'s arise as collective modes of the theory.
 In this paper we will focus on two flavours.

-Effective models of QCD, for example the Nambu Jona-Lasinio (NJL)~\cite{Nambu:1961tp,Nambu:1961fr} capture aspects of QCD, in particular its symmetries.
-It is well known that in vacuum, chiral symmetry is spontaneously broken. $\pi$'s arise as collective modes of the theory.